-Under the FY 2005-2007 State Strategic Implementation Plan for the STOP Violence Against Women Formula Grant, the VPC expressed satisfaction with the approach taken in previous years of funding to address the program priorities, particularly the extent to which the majority of funding went to victim advocate programs for direct (core) services to domestic and sexual violence victims.
+Under the FY 2005-2007 State Strategic Implementation Plan for the STOP Violence Against Women Formula Grant, the VPC expressed satisfaction with the approach taken in previous years of funding to address the program priorities, particularly the extent to which funding went to victim advocate programs for direct (core) services to domestic and sexual violence victims.
 The VPC reaffirmed the funding priorities and allocations for law enforcement, prosecution, and victim services.
 The allocation for courts has been utilized for court services for victims of domestic violence.
-Of the three special priorities, the VPC retained only two special priority areas addressing: 1) Outreach to underserved populations and increased access to services, and 2) Multi-disciplinary training and staff support efforts to enhance incentives for valuing and retaining staff, and collaborating and understanding among the governmental and private sector agencies.
+The VPC added a third special priority: 1) Outreach to underserved populations and increased access to services, and 2) Multi-disciplinary training and staff support efforts to enhance incentives for valuing and retaining staff, and collaborating among the governmental and private sector agencies; and 3) Coordination of systems' response, which supports and promotes a coordinated, managed systems (law enforcement, prosecutorial, courts, victim services) response, including coordinated system advocacy and services for victims of domestic violence, dating violence, sexual assault, and stalking.

-Given the new provisions in the VAWA 2005, the VPC will ensure all required certifications and program requirements are in compliance by the specified mandatory dates.
-For the FY 2008 - 2011 STOP Implementation Plan, the VPC agreed to retain the priorities of the 2005-2007 Plan, and support newly related efforts that enhance the state's ability to address violence against women issues, which include the following: 1) initiate a process to document how various funding streams for domestic violence and sexual assault are being utilized, so that discussion and planning between the various funders and providers on how best to utilize funds can occur.
-This includes a review and analysis of the plans and efforts currently operating; 2) plans to develop and implement policies, protocols, orders, and services specifically devoted to responding to violent crimes against women, including crimes of sexual assault and domestic violence; 3) support the placement of special victim assistants known as "Jessica Gonzales Victim Assistants" in local law enforcement agencies to serve as liaisons between victims of domestic violence, dating violence, sexual assault, and stalking and personnel in local law enforcement agencies in order to improve the enforcement of protection orders; 4) enhance outreach efforts to underserved populations so that they can be provided with core services and include linguistic and culturally specific services to address the needs of underserved populations; 5) expand law enforcement priorities to effectively respond to violent crimes against women, including sexual assault, domestic and dating violence; 6) improve the collaboration between service providers and law enforcement especially in crisis response; and 7) maintain/improve dedicated domestic violence prosecution units.
+Given the provisions in the VAWA 2005 and the funding and program requirements of the Recovery Act, the VPC will ensure all required certifications and program and reporting requirements are in compliance.
+For the FY 2009 - 2011 Recovery Act STOP Program Implementation Plan, the VPC agreed to use these funds to retain and create new positions while meeting the purpose areas of the VAWA Reauthorization Act 2008.
+Efforts that enhance the state's ability to address violence against women issues will continue, they include the following: 1) initiate a process to document how various funding streams for domestic violence and sexual assault are being utilized, so that discussion and planning between the various funders and providers on how best to utilize funds can occur.
+This includes a review and analysis of the plans and efforts currently operating; 2) plans to develop and implement policies, protocols, orders, and services specifically devoted to responding to violent crimes against women, including crimes of sexual assault and domestic violence; 3) support the placement of special victim assistants known as "Jessica Gonzales Victim Assistants" in local law enforcement agencies to serve as liaisons between victims of domestic violence, dating violence, sexual assault, and stalking and personnel in local law enforcement agencies in order to improve the enforcement of protection orders; 4) enhance outreach efforts to underserved populations so that they can be provided with core services and include linguistic and culturally specific services to address their needs; 5) expand law enforcement priorities to effectively respond to violent crimes against women, including sexual assault, domestic and dating violence; 6) improve the collaboration between service providers and law enforcement especially in crisis response; 7) maintain/improve dedicated domestic violence prosecution units; and 8) support and promote a coordinated managed systems' (law enforcement, prosecutorial, courts, victims services) response, including coordinated system advocacy and services for victims of domestic violence, dating violence, sexual assault, and stalking.